Ernst Lerch

-Ernst Lerch (19 November 1914 – 1997) was said to be one of the most important men of Operation Reinhard (Aktion Reinhard), responsible for "Jewish affairs" and the mass murder of the Jews in the General Government (Generalgouvernement).
-However he was never convicted of war crimes.
+Ernst Lerch (19 November 1914 – 1997) was an Austrian-born Nazi officer said to be one of the most important men of Operation Reinhard (Aktion Reinhard), responsible for "Jewish affairs" and the mass murder of the Jews in the General Government (Generalgouvernement).
+However, he was never convicted of war crimes.

 Life and early career

 Lerch was born on 19 November 1914 in Klagenfurt.
 He briefly studied at the Hochschule für Welthandel in Vienna.
 From 1931 to 1934 Lerch learned the hotel trade by working as a waiter in various hotels in Switzerland, France and Hungary.
 On 1 December 1932, Lerch joined the National Socialist German Workers Party (Nationalsozialistische Deutsche Arbeiterpartei, NSDAP) (Party Number 1,327,396).
 On 1 March 1934, he became a member of the "Protective Squadron" (German: Schutzstaffel, SS) (SS Number 309,700).

 From 1934 until the incorporation of Austria into Germany (Anschluss) in 1938, Lerch was employed in his father's Café Lerch.
 The café, located in Klagenfurt, became a meeting place for Nazis such as Odilo Globočnik and Ernst Kaltenbrunner, who frequented the café.
 While still in Austria, Lerch was promoted to an SS-Second Lieutenant (Untersturmführer) on 9 September 1936.
 By 1937, he was promoted to an SS-First Lieutenant (Obersturmführer).
 In 1938, Lerch moved to Berlin.

 In Berlin he became an SS-Captain (Hauptsturmführer) in the Reich Security Directorate on 12 March 1938.
 At his wedding to a "Secret State Police" (Gestapo) employee, Oswald Pohl and Globočnik acted as witnesses.